RaptorVampire/pollinations-image-lab/README.md

 ### ✨ Special Thanks

-A big thank you to our first active contributor, [@devyemariyam45-tech](https://github.com/devyemariyam45-tech), for multiple fantastic pull requests that improved the image generation URL builder and added prompt enhancement for better AI results.
-Your clean coding approach is much appreciated! 🚀
+A big thank you to our contributors for their amazing work:

+- [@devyemariyam45-tech](https://github.com/devyemariyam45-tech) — Improved API integration and prompt enhancement.
+- [@voodoohop](https://github.com/voodoohop) — Designed the model alias resolution (`resolveModelId`) and the regression test suite.
+Applied with full credit.

 ---